-Lupus nephritis is diagnosed in about 50% of patients with SLE (see Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
+Lupus nephritis is diagnosed in about 50% of patients with SLE (see page Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more and typically develops within 1 yr of diagnosis.
 However, the total incidence is probably > 90%, because renal biopsy Renal biopsy Biopsy of the urinary tract requires a trained specialist (nephrologist, urologist, or interventional radiologist).
 Indications for diagnostic biopsy include unexplained nephritic or nephrotic... read more in patients with suspected SLE without clinical evidence of renal disease shows changes of glomerulonephritis (GN).